-Students review program options, courses, cost, and requirements and begin their application with the IPSL @ Mount Saint Vincent staff.
-They also meet with the chair of their department and their academic advisor to assess the best fit for their international course of study.
+Students review programs, courses, cost, and requirements with the Director of International Student Services.
+They also meet with the Chair of their Department and their academic advisor to access the best fit for their international course of study.

 Before departing to study abroad, students will create a schedule with their academic advisor for the semester following their study abroad experience.

-Please note: Faculty wishing to take students abroad on faculty-directed programs can do so through IPSL @ Mount Saint Vincent at a discount, or with the organization of their choice.
+Please note: Faculty wishing to take students abroad on faculty directed programs should do so through the Director for International Student Services.